Zuehlke/scenarioo-js-ctd-session/slides/10-motivation/06_tests-for-devs.md

 ## Tests for Developers

    * Developer can verify his changes
+   * Developer gets feedback if tests broken
    * Developer can adjust tests to his changes
+   * Developer keeps tests green when refactoring
-   * Developer gets feedback if tests broken
+       * Red tests = broken window syndrome
    * Tests are best written by Developers

 note: